 MBARI has two ROVs and they’ve used these to study C. lyra.
 C. lyra can catch prey, envelop it in membrane and digest it whole.
 The vertical branches and horizontal stolons that make up the sponge are covered in barbed hooks and spines.
 A number of crustacean prey were passively ensnared onto these branches.
 Then, they were aggressively enclosed in a cavity to be dismembered into small, digestible particles.

-C. lyra grows up to 37 cm in length, and are anchored to the sea-floor by a rhizoid, which resembles a root system.
+C. lyra grow up to 37 cm (14.5 inches) in length, and are anchored to the sea floor by a rhizoid, which resembles a root system.
 They can have 1 to 6 vanes, each supporting a number of equidistant vertical branches.
 The terminal balls produce spermatophores, which are released into the area in order to fertilize other harp sponges in the area.
 C. lyra also has an egg development area around the mid-point of the branches.
 Once the spermatophores make contact with it, these areas swell up as the eggs are fertilized and begin to mature.